How to apply for federal student aid through the FAFSA

 When is the application due?

-Each year a new FAFSA form is released on October 1 for the following school year.
-You should apply early to improve your chances of getting the most financial aid possible.
+You can submit your application now for the upcoming school year.
+You have until June 30 to apply, but make sure to apply early to improve your chances of getting the most financial aid possible.
 Aid is limited and much of it is offered on a first-come, first-served basis.
 Deadlines for state and institutional financial aid vary.
-Some are as early as October 1, others are as late as June 30.
-So make sure to check with your college.
+Some are as early as October 1; others are as late as June 30.
+So, make sure to check with your college.

 What types of financial aid are available?